Published on: September 6, 2025 | 8 min read

 Accuracy: Good

-🛒 Learn MoreWhile a wide range of normal development exists, there are certain red flags that warrant a conversation with your pediatrician.
+🛒 Buy Owlet Dream SockWhile a wide range of normal development exists, there are certain red flags that warrant a conversation with your pediatrician.
 Don't hesitate to reach out if you notice:

 Trust your instincts.
 If something feels off, it's always best to discuss it with your healthcare provider.
 Early intervention can make a significant difference.
 You might also want to track your own health; a BMI calculator can be a helpful tool for general wellness monitoring postpartum.
 And for those planning future additions to the family, a period tracker can be a useful personal health tool.